Multiplexing and Demultiplexing in Transport Layer

-Figure – Message transfer using whatsapp and hike messaging application
+Figure – Message transfer using WhatsApp and hike messaging application

 This article is contributed by Shivam Shukla.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.